nilearn/nilearn/doc/manipulating_images/masker_objects.rst

 The underlying function is :func:`nilearn.masking.compute_epi_mask` called using the `mask_args` argument of the :class:`NiftiMasker`.
-Controling these arguments set the fine aspects of the mask.
+Controlling these arguments set the fine aspects of the mask.
 See the functions documentation, or :doc:`the NiftiMasker example
 <../auto_examples/06_manipulating_images/plot_mask_computation>`.